Nikhil-Gorasa/TEJAS/README.md

-# CrackFusion - Track Safety Powered by Zenith
+# CrackFusion - AI-Enabled Railway Track Crack Detection Model

-CrackFusion is an innovative railway crack detection system developed by **Team Zenith** for the event **TEJAS**.
+CrackFusion is an AI-enabled railway crack detection system developed by **Team Zenith** for the event **TEJAS**.
 This project ensures railway safety by identifying defects such as cracks and fractures on tracks.
-Using piezoelectric sensors, AI-based analysis, and real-time notifications, CrackFusion provides a reliable solution for track monitoring and maintenance.
+Using acoustic sensors, AI-based analysis, and real-time notifications, CrackFusion provides a cutting-edge solution for track monitoring and maintenance.

 ## Table of Contents
 - [Overview](#overview)